Ballrooms, Etc.

 (Click photo to enlarge)

 Today, most of the ballrooms are gone, if not physically, then in spirit.
-Many have been demolished to make way for new development, but most are simply empty and derelict.
+Many have been demolished to make way for new development, but a great many are simply empty and derelict.
 Often built in remote places, or on the outskirts of town, the land they occupy generally isn't very valuable.
 Some have been saved by local residents and renovated.
-Others have been converted to other uses, such as community centers, motor companies, (car dealerships), furniture stores, warehouses, or factories.
+Others have been converted to other uses, such as community centres, motor companies, (car dealerships), furniture stores, warehouses, or factories.
 Those that are still running have had to reinvent themselves every few years, adopting the model of whatever was popular...at least for a time.

 Lists of Venues (see top of page)